 1 – RawTherapee:

-There are also several tools fashioned to enhance details like RL deconvolution, unsharp mask and contrast by detail levels.
-What’s more, RawTherapee is an open source software, which means, you can take advantage of it without having to even shell out a penny.
-Available in more than 2 dozen languages, it can be acquired on platforms like Mac, Linux and Windows.
+There are also several tools fashioned to enhance details like RL deconvolution, unsharp mask, and contrast by detail levels.
+What’s more, RawTherapee is open-source software, which means, you can take advantage of it without having to even shell out a penny.
+Available in more than 2 dozen languages, it can be acquired on platforms like Mac, Linux, and Windows.

 2 – Corel AfterShot Pro:

 Scouring the online web for a flexible photo workflow solution?
 Well, why not take a peek at what Corel AfterShot Pro has to offer you?
 As the company reveals, it’s an amalgamation of advanced non-destructive adjustments, robust photo management, and complete RAW processing abilities.
 By using this gem, you’ll even be able to find your desired images within no time all thanks to the extensive Metadata tools infused here, which allow you to search by keywords, tags and camera settings, among others.

 You can also put your own personal spin on pictures by employing a plethora of non-destructive editing tools.
 Tagged with a price that reads just under $60, AfterShot Pro is available for Windows, Linux and Mac systems.

 After mentioning a couple of hardcore software like Adobe Lightroom, here’s a fun and easy photo editing software that’ll help you fix your images in a jiffy.
 Some of its key attributes include batch editor, viewer, screen capture, splitter, color picker, paper print, face search and RAW converter to JPG.
 You can also create one final photo by merging multiple pictures on the page frame, either horizontally or vertically.